EdwinVW/dapr-traffic-control/README.md

 ## Run the application with Dapr actors

 The TrafficControlService has an alternative implementation based on Dapr actors.
-If you want to run the application with Dapr actors, you need to change something in the TrafficControlService.

 The `TrafficController` in the TrafficControlService has 2 implementations of the `VehicleEntry` and `VehicleExit` methods.
-The first implementations contain all the code for handling vehicle registrations.
-The second implementations use a `VehicleActor` that does all the work.
+The top two methods contain all the code for handling vehicle registrations and storing vehicle state using the state management building block.
+The bottom two methods use a `VehicleActor` that does all the work.
 A new instance of the `VehicleActor` is created for each registered vehicle.
+In stead of using the state management building block, the actor uses its built-in `StateManager `.

 You can find the code of the actor in the file `src/TrafficControlService/Actors/VehicleActor.cs`.

-To use the actor based implementation, uncomment the statement that defines the USE_ACTORMODEL symbol at the top of the controller:
+To use the actor based implementation, uncomment the statement that defines the `USE_ACTORMODEL` symbol at the top of the controller:

 ```csharp
 #define USE_ACTORMODEL
 ```

 Now you can restart the application just as before.
-The behavior is exactly the same, but this time the logging of the TrafficControlService, will be emitted by the `VehicleActor`:
+The behavior is exactly the same, but you will see that the logging of the TrafficControlService will be emitted by the `VehicleActor`:

 ![](img/logging-trafficcontrolservice-actors.png)